 We started in China teaching English.
 Whilst we were in China we used it as a hub to travel South East Asia; China, Vietnam, Cambodia, Thailand, Sri Lanka and Bali.
-At the same time paying off all of our combined debt we accumulated at university, a car and saved roughly £10,000.
+At the same time we were paying off all of our combined debt we accumulated at university, a car and saved roughly £10,000.

 Now we are in Australia looking to accomplish a similar feat.